Not received any letter from Centre seeking info on deaths due to oxygen scarcity: Sisodia | Politics

 The minister, however, said they have decided to share all the details with the central government.

-''You can put out that reply in front of the Supreme Court and the public,'' he said in an online briefing.
+''The central government has not yet asked Delhi whether there have been deaths due to lack of oxygen in Delhi or not, but in Delhi we have decided that the Delhi government will send the complete information about the deaths due to lack of oxygen in the form of a report, to the Central government. ''You can put out that reply in front of the Supreme Court and the public and in Parliament,'' he said in an online briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)